kameshsampath/pg-lake-builder/MONITORING.md

 ### Workflow: `monitor-upstream.yml`

-The monitoring workflow runs **every 6 hours** and performs two checks:
+The monitoring workflow runs **nightly at 2 AM UTC** and performs two checks:

 #### 1. **Commit Monitoring**
 - Checks the latest commit SHA on the `main` branch